sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 For each input FASTQ file, FastQC has created a `.zip` file and a `.html` file.
 The `.zip` file extension indicates that this is actually a compressed set of multiple output files.
-We'll be working with these output files soon.
 The `.html` file is a stable webpage displaying the summary report for each of our samples.

 We want to keep our data files and our results files separate, so we